Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson8/Lesson8.md

 ![syntax](assets/Flickr_API_page.png)

 3. Find and select the `Not a Flickr member?
 Sign up here.` link at the bottom of the Login dialog box

-- Then, click the `I want to create a new Yahoo email address` and *use your Make School email address.*
+- Then, click the `I want to create a new Yahoo email address` and **use your Make School email address.**

 *Note: This interface is a little goofy, so ensure all fields are as you intend them to be before choosing `Continue.`*

-4. After you create your account, you will need to API Keys URL again to apply for a key.
+4. After you create your account, you will need the API Keys URL again to apply for a key.

-5. When prompted with the obvious page, choose "Apply For Non-Commercial Key"
+5. When prompted with the selection page, choose "Apply For Non-Commercial Key"

 ...and you should be presented with your brand-new, Flickr API Key!